M. L. A. Yedukondalu

-M. L. A. Yedukondalu is a 1983 Telugu-language film directed by Dasari Narayana Rao.
-Produced by D. Himabindu and presented by Rayapa Raju, the film stars Dasari Narayana Rao in the titular role along with Sujatha and Gummadi.
-It was a critical and commercial success and was later remade in Hindi as Aaj Ka M.L.A.
+M. L. A. Yedukondalu is a 1983 Indian Telugu-language film written and directed by Dasari Narayana Rao, who also stars in the titular role along with Sujatha and Gummadi.
+Produced by D. Himabindu and presented by Rayapa Raju, it was a critical and commercial success.
+It was later remade in Hindi by Dasari himself as Aaj Ka M.L.A.
 Ram Avtar in 1984.

 Plot

 M. L. A. Yedukondalu tells the story of a barber named Yedukondalu, who rises to political prominence in his fight against corrupt practices in Indian democracy.
 He challenges the prevailing political system and seeks to ensure that votes are not bought but instead used as a weapon against dishonest politicians.
 Dasari Narayana Rao, who also directed and wrote the film, presents a sharp commentary on Indian politics without directly attacking any political parties or individuals.
 The film emphasizes the importance of clean and fair elections.